mostafa-meerzad/ai-resume-analyzer/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+This application uses [Tailwind CSS](https://tailwindcss.com/) for styling, including its dark mode feature.
+The dark mode implementation includes:

+- Theme toggle button in the navbar
+- Dark versions of background images
+- Responsive dark mode styling for all components
+- Theme persistence using localStorage

+For more details about the dark mode implementation, see [DARK_MODE.md](./DARK_MODE.md).

 ---

-Built with ❤️ using React Router.
+Built with ❤️ by the AI Resume Analyzer team.